-So, did have you made any New Years resolutions?
+So, did you make any New Years’ resolutions?
 Reportedly, half of us do that.
-Here we are, only hours into the 2021, and how are you doing?
+Here we are, only hours into 2022, and how are you doing?

 Before you answer, let me promise you that if you’re struggling or have already fallen off the wagon—it’s not your fault.
 It was bound to happen!
 You’re not a loser and failure does not define you.

 More than half of Americans, reportedly, make New Year’s resolutions.
 And 88% of those resolutions end in failure, according to a study by British psychologist Richard Wiseman.

 There is a scientific reason for this fail rate that once we understand, we’ll be able to keep our resolutions long enough to make them stick.

 The bottom line is that our brains cannot handle New Year’s resolutions.
 No seriously!
 It has to do with willpower and our brains’ cells that operate that particular mental function.

 The human brain is divided up into sections—each one handling different aspects of brain function.
 The pre-frontal cortex (the part located at the front behind your forehead) is assigned the tasks of:

 ✅ staying focused

 ✅ handling short-term memory